futuremarc/p5-camp/SYLLABUS.md

 ## OVERVIEW

 This course is an introduction to creative coding with the [p5.js](http://p5js.org) JavaScript Library.
 It will cover the basics of programming through: drawing and animating in the browser, designing and building interactivity, manipulating and animating the page structure, audio synthesis on the web, and music visualization.
+We will be using [Learning Processing](https://github.com/shiffman/LearningProcessing-p5.js) adapted to p5.js by Daniel Shiffman.

 ### CLASS 1: Introduction